 They help plant my garden in the spring, pick the produce through the summer, gather pine cones to start fires, haul in firewood and rake leaves in the fall, and haul in firewood in the winter.
 They also have lots of fun sledding on the hill behind the house in the winter or riding their bikes up and down my 1/8 mile driveway the rest of the year.
 We have lots of fun together.

-Their dad, my son, doesn't eat vegetables (I gave up trying to force him to eat veggies when he was five--he has red hair and is about as subborn as they come), and so his kids don't get many veggies either.
-I've been trying to figure out ways to get them to eat them when they visit me.
+Their dad, my son, doesn't eat vegetables (I gave up trying to force him to eat veggies when he was five -- he has red hair and is about as subborn as they come, so his kids don't get many veggies either.
+I've been trying to figure out ways to get them to eat vegetables when they visit me.

 I had several zuchinni plants this summer and started putting grated zuzhinni in their food.
 First I tried it in some brownies we had for desert one night and they didn't even know it was there (it soaks up the color of whatever it's cooked in).
 They laughed when I told them afterwards.

 The next morning I grated zuchinni into their pancakes and didn't take off the green rind so there were green flecks in their pancakes.
 Wayne, the oldest, saw it and took a piece out of his pancake and ate it and, with a nod of his head, and his eyes opened wide proclaimed, "hey, you can't even taste it!" and proceeded to gobble down his speckled green pancakes.
 Nate wasn't so sure he wanted those green flecks in his pancakes but he ate it anyway, being as I didn't offer anything else for breakfast.